laelhalawani/ai-shell-agent/README.md

 - **Python Code Execution**:
   The agent also has the ability to run Python REPL, though this feature hasn't undergone extensive development or testing.

+- **AI-Powered Code Editing**:
+  Make natural language code changes to your files using the integrated code editing capabilities.
+Add files to the session and describe the changes you want to make.

 ---